-Fujifilm X-T20 versus Nikon D3400
+Fujifilm X-T20 vs Nikon D3400

-The Fujifilm X-T20 and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in January 2017 and August 2016.
+The Fujifilm X-T20 and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in January 2017 and August 2016.
 The X-T20 is a mirrorless interchangeable lens camera, while the D3400 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably larger (24 percent) than the Fujifilm X-T20.
 Moreover, the D3400 is markedly heavier (16 percent) than the X-T20.
 In this context, it is worth noting that neither the X-T20 nor the D3400 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-T20) and the Nikon Lens Catalog (D3400).
 Mirrorless cameras, such as the Fujifilm X-T20, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.